How to Send an Email Notification When SQL Server Service Restarts

 GO

--- Declare variables for necessary email content
+-- Declare variables for email content

 DECLARE @ServerName VARCHAR(128),